Why the Zoom Ceiling is Stalling Remote Careers

 Read Our Vetting Manifesto

 The meeting ends at 2:00 PM.
 You click “Leave Meeting” on Zoom.
 Your screen goes black.
 But for the three people in the physical conference room, the meeting didn’t end.
-They are walking to the elevator.
+They’re walking to the elevator.

-Somewhere between the conference room and the lobby, a casual comment is made: “You know, Sarah made a good point, but I feel like Mark has a better handle on the client’s energy right now.”
+Somewhere between the conference room and the lobby, a director makes a casual comment: “You know, Sarah made a good point, but I feel like Mark has a better handle on the client’s energy right now.”

 Mark is in the elevator.
 Sarah is at home.
 Mark gets the project lead.
 Sarah gets the execution work.